 Enif has also shown dramatic changes in brightness on several occasions.
 In 1972, it briefly appeared as bright as Altair only to fade again 10 minutes later.
-Such superflares are extremely rare and their mechanism is not yet understood.
+Such superflares are exceptionally rare and their mechanism is not yet understood.

 A 2010 study of young runaway stars revealed that Enif has a relatively high peculiar velocity (velocity relative to the surrounding interstellar medium) of 21.6 km/s-1.

 Enif is believed to have formed in the same molecular cloud as the nearby yellow supergiants Sadalsuud (Beta Aquarii) and Sadalmelik (Alpha Aquarii), the brightest stars in the constellation Aquarius.
 The three stars lie at similar distances and share a space velocity that is taking them perpendicular to the Galactic plane.
 Sadalsuud is a supergiant of the spectral type G0 Ib located about 540 light years away, and Sadalmelik has the stellar classification G2 Ib and lies at a distance of 520 light years.